FourtyTwo/42/README.md

 42 is 42.
 Thats all you need to know.
 More info is in the [FAQ](https://coin42.co/faq.html) of our site.
+General info about 42 and other various topics is on our Github wiki.

 ## Compile instructions